NEAR-Balkans/h00kd-docs/docs/architecture.md

 - [Source code](https://github.com/near/near-linkdrop)
 - [Method](https://github.com/near/near-linkdrop/blob/master/src/lib.rs#L127)

 H00KD make use of the Linkdrop contract to create new NEAR accounts.
-The Linkdrop contract allows any user or contract to create a new NEAR account by making use of the `create_account` method.
+The Linkdrop contract allows any user or contracts to create a new NEAR account by making use of the `create_account` method.

 ## Crate new event and adding public keys